Health Care Guide Information

 Oncologist: (a physician who treats cancer patients

-Biopsy: (to cut a small piece of suspicious tissue to make an exact diagnosis of cancer cells or other specific cells biopsy)
+Biopsy: (to cut a small piece of suspicious tissue to make an exact diagnosis of cancer cells or other specific cells)

 Stages of cancer: